yohasebe/monadic-chat/docs/shared-folder.md

 If any processing is done within the app, intermediate files may be saved in the shared folder.
 If processing fails for some reason, you can check the shared folder to see the intermediate results.

-By using the `Actions/Start JupyterLab` menu in the Monadic Chat console, you can start JupyterLab, which will launch with `/monadic/data` as the home directory.
-This allows you to access files in the shared folder within JupyterLab.
+When you use the `Actions/Start JupyterLab` menu in the Monadic Chat console to launch JupyterLab, it starts with `/monadic/data` as the home directory.
+This allows you to access files in the shared folder within JupyterLab as well.

 ## Automatically Created Subfolders